glassbead0/learn_command_line_exercises/chapter_06/Readme.md

-with the `-lR` option for `cd`, the l is for 'long'. it list more information about the file or directory. the R is for 'recursive'.
+with the `-lR` option for `ls`, the l is for 'long'. it list more information about the file or directory. the R is for 'recursive'.
 It goes through any directory and lists the contents.
 Then through any subdirectories of that...and so on.
 So it lists EVERYTHING in the directory structure below your working directory.